BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 <p>
 With Gödel, he gets right to it.
 After minimal pleasantries, he dives into the math they're discussing.

+TODO: include a blockquote of an example of that from the book

 To me, von Neumann's tone with Gödel shows both great friendship and great respect.
 With the latter, it seems von Neumann saw Gödel as a true intellectual peer; a notable designation.
 </p>